-Investments \$ 2,725,146
+Investments \$ 3,280,000

-A loss on investments in 2013 of \$1.1 million (2012 - \$1.2 million) has been recognized in the Company's statement of loss and comprehensive loss for the period.
+A gain on investments for the three months ended March 31, 2014 of \$0.9 million (2012 - loss of \$0.1 million) has been recognized in the Company's condensed consolidated interim statements of income and comprehensive income.
 This relates to the revaluation of investments based on the closing bid price of the investments at the end of each quarter and any realized gains or losses.